matter-labs/zksync-lite-docs/docs/faq/tokens.md

 Thus, for example, if you want to transfer DAI stable-coin, there is no need for you to own ETH or any other tokens.
 Just pay your fees in a fraction of DAI.

-For tokens without a liquid market price, we will soon add an option to pay fees in a different token.
+For tokens without a liquid market price, fees are paid in a different token.